Minenik2/Whotopia-Systems/README.md

 #### Missed idea: sorting system

-We also wanted to add a functionality to commodity tab letting us sort alphabetically & by biggest/lowest amount, sadly due to time constrains we could not achieve this.
+We also wanted to add a functionality to commodity tab letting us sort alphabetically & by biggest/lowest amount.
+Sadly, due to time constraints we could not achieve this.